The French Tarot game - SHOGIX.NET

 Tarot at 3 players

-South dealer and declarer (garde)
+South is dealer and declarer (garde)

 DOG: tarot: 5-3, spade: 6-2, diamond: K-4